-Lunch ID Number Teacher Name
+Lunch ID Number Teacher Nam e

-(Please print neat (Please prin
+(Please print neatly) (Please print neatly 1)

-that best matches ho simply what you thin w you feel right no k at this moment. ey continues on th ow as an 8 th grader.
-We define college below and darken in ONE .
-There is no right or wrong as ANY education after hig nly ONE choice on all quest g answer, but h school
+A Call to College Survey: Please read each question below and darken in ONE circle or square that best matches how you feel right now as an 8 th grader.
+There is no right or wrong answer, but simply what you think at this moment.
+We define college as ANY education after high school graduation .
+The survey continues on the back.
+(Answer only ONE choice on all questions.)

+1. For me, going to coll ege is

 Not at all Important Somewhat Important Very Important

 0 0 0 0 0

-2. Going to college w ould be
+2. Going to college wou ıld be

 Not at all useful Somewhat useful Very useful

 0 0 0 0 0

-3. I want to go to col lege.
+3. I want to go to colleg ge.

 Not at all true of me Somewhat true of me Very true of me

 0 0 0 0 0

 4. I will graduate from high school.

-Not at all Likely Somewhat Likely 0 0 0 0 0
+Not at all Likely Somewhat Likely Very Likely

+0 0 O 0 0

 5. If you answered somewhat likely to very likely to Question #4, what do you plan to do after you graduate from high school?
 (Darken ONE box only).

-- Get a full-time job

-- Join the military

-- Acquire additional work/trade skills (High Skills Certificate)

-- Attend a 2-year technical or community college (Associate's)

-- Attend a 4-year college (Bachelor's)

-- I don't know
+Get a full-time job Join the military Acquire additional work/trade skills (High Skills Certificate) Attend a 2-year technical or community college (Associate's) Attend a 4-year college (Bachelor's) I don't know

-If you answered not at all likely to Question #4, what do you plan to do once you drop out?
-(Darken ONE box only.)

-- Try to find part-time work that does not require a high school diploma

-- Marry and raise a family

-- Live at home

-- Work in my family's business

-- I don't know
+out?
+(Darken ONE bo x only.) t-time work that do se a family nestion #4, what do you poes not require a high scho - ı drop

-ALL NOW THE L in school do you expect to go? ( Darken ONE CI rcle only.)
-O 9 th or 10 th Grade O 10 th or 11 th Grade O High School Grad O High Skills Certificate O Associate's Degree O Bachelor's Degree O Advanced Degree (Master's, Ph.D., M.D.)
+7. How far in school do you expect to go? ( Darken ONE cir rcle only.) О О О О O O О 9 th or 10 th Grade 10 th or 11 th Grade High School Grad High Skills Certificate Associate's Degree Bachelor's Degree Advanced Degree (Master's, Ph.D., M.D.)
 8. I have ex plored a few car eers that I am i nterested in.
 Not at all true of me Somewhat true of me Very true of me 0 0 0 0 0 9.
-I have tal lked with someo ne about my co ollege goals.
-Not at all true of me Somewhat true of me Very true of me 0 0 0 0 0 10.
-I think it is important to set high goals Not at all true of me Somewhat true of me Very true of me 0 0 0 0 0 11.
-I believe e college will be affordable for r ne.
-Not at all true of me Somewhat true of me Very true of me 0 0 0 0 0 12.
-I am exc cited about my f uture.
+I have ta lked with someo ne about my co ollege goals.
+Not at all true of me Somewhat true of me Very true of me 0 О О 0 O 10.
+I think it t is important to set high goals Not at all true of me Somewhat true of me Very true of me 0 О О 0 O 11.
+I believ e college will be affordable for I ne.
+Not at all true of me Somewhat true of me Very true of me 0 0 0 0 О 12.
+I am ex cited about my fu uture.
 Not at all true of me Somewhat true of me Very true of me 0 0 0 0 0 13.
-I will ea rn more money if I continue my education aft er high school.
+I will ea ern more money i f I continue my education aft er high school.
 Not at all true Somewhat true Very true 0 0 0 0 0